predictiveworks/cdap-spark/works-ml/docs/LDASink-sparksink.md

 ### Data Configuration
 **Features Field**: The name of the field in the input schema that contains the feature vector.

+**Data Split**: The split of the dataset into train & test data, e.g. 80:20.
+Default is 90:10.

 ### Parameter Configuration
+**Clusters**: The number of topics that have to be created.
+Default is 10.

+**Maximum Iterations**: The (maximum) number of iterations the algorithm has to execute.
+Default value is 20.